karina-hensel/sose20-deep-nlp-Named-Entity-Recognition/README.md

 To verify the results run the training script with the following command (with NUMBER_EPOCHS=50, DROPOUT=0.5) to generate the trained models:<br/>
 <br/>
-python3 train.py PATH-TO-EMBEDDINGS-FILE PATH-TO-CONLL-DATASET NUMBER-EPOCHS DROPOUT MODEL-FILE-NAME
+'''python3 train.py PATH-TO-EMBEDDINGS-FILE PATH-TO-CONLL-DATASET NUMBER-EPOCHS DROPOUT MODEL-FILE-NAME'''

 Then run the evaluation script:<br/>
 <br/>
-python3 evaluate.py PATH-TO-EMBEDDINGS-FILE PATH-TO-CONLL-DATASET MODEL-FILE-NAME
+'''python3 evaluate.py PATH-TO-EMBEDDINGS-FILE PATH-TO-CONLL-DATASET MODEL-FILE-NAME'''